 - 1/4 tsp. pepper

-- Heating the olive oil means place it in a skillet, turning on the heat to medium, and leaving the oil on the heat for 1-2 minutes, until you can feel the warmth when you hold your hand 3-4" above the pan.
+- Heating the olive oil means to pour it into a skillet, turn on the heat to the designated level (in this recipe, medium heat), and then leave the oil over the heat for 1 to 2 minutes, until you can feel the warmth when you hold your hand 3 to 4 inches above the pan.